 Filtering your Markbook can help you focus on specific Lessons or students; it reduces loading times by eliminating the marks you don't need to see in that moment, and allows you to control Lessons for specific groups of students when combined with the Class controls.

 Filter options can be found at the top of the Markbook page.

-Here's what you can do with Markbook filters:
+Watch the video for a quick tutorial, or keep reading below to see what you can do with Markbook filters:

 - Hide everything except for your current Folder or Folders;

 - View only one student or a group of students;

 - Combine filters with Class controls;